-Cheryll Mills • 757.789.1730
+Cheryll Mills, Coordinator of Student and Enrollment Services • 757.789.1730

 The Student Services Office provides services to aid student educational progress.
 The Student Services staff is equipped to assist in all phases of college life, beginning with the application process.
 Through Student Services, students receive testing and placement, orientation activities, individual and group counseling, and career development assistance.
 Specialized services are available to veterans, students with documented disabilities, and those who have financial need.
 Student activities are also administered by Student Services.